 Wash your hair and skin regularly.
 As well as, do not forget to eliminate makeup before going to sleep, but you need to prevent cleaning too much as it can aggravate your face and aggravate your acne.

 Use a mild cleanser to wash your face with warm water once a day.
+Click here for some tips to upgrade your beauty routine.
 Be sure to dry your skin instead of scrubbing.
 Do not remove your skin from any scrubbing products, as this can make your acne worse.

 Misconceptions about whiteheads